 They lie on the unit circle, one at , the others spaced by .
 The primitive root generates all the others by multiplication.

-The roots of unity are central to the discrete Fourier transform — its kernel is built entirely from for various .
+The roots of unity show up in the discrete Fourier transform: its kernel is built entirely from for various .

 Connection to the fundamental theorem of algebra

-The polynomial has degree , and we have just exhibited distinct roots (when ).
-This is consistent with the Fundamental theorem of algebra: every degree- polynomial with complex coefficients has exactly complex roots (counted with multiplicity).
+The polynomial has degree , and we just found distinct roots (when ).
+Consistent with the Fundamental theorem of algebra: every degree- polynomial with complex coefficients has exactly complex roots (counted with multiplicity).

 Branch consideration

-Writing "" as a single number requires choosing one of the values — usually the principal -th root, with argument in (this follows from the principal argument convention).
-For non-integer powers, multivaluedness propagates further; see Complex power.
+Writing "" as a single number requires choosing one of the values, usually the principal -th root, with argument in (this follows from the principal argument convention).
+For non-integer powers the multivaluedness propagates further; see Complex power.